-A candlestick chart is simply a chart made up of candlesticks to describe the movement of price in a particular timeframe.
-This timeframe can be 1 minute or one hour or one day etc.
+A candlestick chart is simply a chart made up of candlesticks, to describe the movement of price in a particular timeframe.
+This timeframe can be 1 minute, 5 minutes, 15 minutes, 1 hour or 1 day.

 Price And Time Charts